KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     :type: :struct:`Scalar` (deg)
     :access: Get only

-    The Longitude of the ascening node is the "celestial longitude" where the orbit crosses the body's equator from its southern hemisphere to its northern hemisphere
+    The Longitude of the ascending node is the "celestial longitude" where the orbit crosses the body's equator from its southern hemisphere to its northern hemisphere